vapor-ware/synse-docs/docs/server/api.v3.md

 ### Requests

-Each item defines the basic endpoint information in a table which looks like:
+Each route defines the basic endpoint information in a table which looks like:

 | | | |
 | --- | --- | --- |